jundalisay/superb/content/en/social/economics/principles/invisible-hand.md

 Now that we have flushed Samuelson's invisible hand down the toilet, we can move to the one described by Smith.

+![Beautiful hand](/photos/objects/hand.jpg)

 Its best description is not in The Wealth of Nations, but in The Theory of Moral Sentiments, wherein he describes the **innate human desire for things to work as they were meant to**:

-![Beautiful hand](/photos/objects/hand.jpg)

-{{< quote ava="smith" >}}
+{{< q a="smith" >}}
 <p>A watch that falls behind more than two minutes in a day, is despised by one curious in watches.
 He sells it perhaps for two guineas and purchases another at 50 which will not lose more than a minute in a fortnight..
-What interests him is not so much the attainment of knowing the time, asthe perfection of the machine created to attain it.</p>
+What interests him is not so much the attainment of knowing the time, as the perfection of the machine created to attain it.</p>
-<cite>Simple Theory Of Moral Sentiments, Part 4</cite>
+<cite>Theory Of Moral Sentiments Simplified, Part 4</cite>
-{{< /quote >}}
+{{< /q >}}

 Humans have an innate desire for things to work as they were designed.
 This natural desire applies even to human systems such as resource allocation:

 {{< quote ava="smith" >}}
 <p>The proud and unfeeling landlord views his extensive fields, and without a thought for his brethren, he imagines to eat its whole harvest..
-The capacity of his stomach is far less than the immensity of his desires and receives no more than that of the meanest peasant. **The rest of the food he is obliged to distribute** among his servants..
+The capacity of his stomach is far less than the immensity of his desires and receives no more than that of the meanest peasant. <b>The rest of the food he is obliged to distribute among his servants</b>..
 The rich.. divide with the poor the produce of all their improvements despite their natural selfishness and rapacity.
 They are led by an invisible hand to make nearly the same distribution of life’s necessities which would have been made, had the earth been divided equally among all its inhabitants.</p>

 <p>Thus, without intending or knowing it, they advance the interest of the society, and afford the means to multiply the species.
 When Providence divided the earth among a few lordly masters, it neither forgot nor abandoned those who were left out in the partition.
 These last too enjoy their share of all that it produces.
 In the <b>real happiness of human life</b>, they [the poor] are not inferior to those who seem so much above them.
 In ease of body and <b>peace of mind</b>, all the different ranks of life are nearly on a level.
 The beggar, who suns himself by the side of the highway, possesses that security which kings are fighting for.</p>
 <cite>Simple Theory Of Moral Sentiments, Part 4 [emphases Added]</cite>
 {{< /quote >}}

 {{< img src="https://socioecons.files.wordpress.com/2016/02/a57b1eeaaa64397c14baad182f7bf96d-beautiful-pictures-beautiful-people.jpg" alt="Buddhist monk laughing" cap="Buddhist monks also beg and sun themselves on the highway yet have the happiness and security that kings are fighting for.
 Australian moralist Peter Singer thinks that the beggar mentioned by Smith is the dirty type.
-This makes him think that Smith was promoting poverty and inequality" >}}
+This is because Australia has no culture of Buddhist or Hindu monks begging.
+This makes him think that Smith was promoting poverty and inequality. " >}}

 ## A ‘Flood-down’ Economy Based on Skill, Not ‘Trickle-down’ Based on Welfare